Jorge Casanova (footballer, born 1984)

-Jorge Francisco Casanova Canchila (born July 6, 1984) is a Venezuelan soccer midfielder who plays for Metropolitanos FC.
+Jorge Francisco Casanova Canchila (born July 6, 1984) is a retired Venezuelan soccer midfielder.

 Biography

 He Arrived in Caracas FC in 2001 to form part of the Youth Club, where he was three times Championship in the U-20 category in the years 2001–2002, 2002–2003 and 2003–2004.

-His professional debut in the first Division was on January 9, 2005 in a match against Carabobo F.C., where he played about 71 minutes being the Man of Match for his good performance.
+His professional debut in the first Division was on January 9, 2005, in a match against Carabobo F.C., where he played about 71 minutes being the Man of Match for his good performance.
 Thereafter formed part of the senior team of Caracas FC which won two Championships of the Venezuelan Football League.

 He also was the author of the first goal in the opening game of the stadium Cocodrilos Sport Park against Bolívar FC from Bolivia.

 In the 2008 Casanova had his first experience abroad with the KF Elbasani of the first division of Albania, where he signed a contract for six months.
 During his internship in Europe, Jorge scored a hattrick in a game of the Albanian Cup.

 In January 2009, Jorge returns to Venezuela where he sign a contract with Deportivo Táchira.
 Since his arrival at the black and yellow team, Jorge had an outstanding performance both the local tournament and the Copa Libertadores 2009, which earned him to extend his contract for two more years with Deportivo Táchira.